Cellular agriculture: Cell lines

 A fundamental missing piece in the advancement of cultured meat is the availability of the appropriate cellular materials.
 While some methods and protocols from human and mouse cell culture may apply to agricultural cellular materials, it has become clear that most do not.
 This is evidenced by the fact that established protocols for creating human and mouse embryonic stem cells have not succeeded in establishing ungulate embryonic stem cell lines.

 The ideal criteria for cell lines for the purpose of cultured meat production include immortality, high proliferative ability, surface independence, serum independence, and tissue-forming ability.
 The specific cell types most suitable for cellular agriculture are likely to differ from species to species.

 Growth media

-Conventional methods for growing animal tissue in culture involves the use of fetal bovine serum (FBS).
+Conventional methods for growing animal tissue in culture involve the use of fetal bovine serum (FBS).
 FBS is a blood product extracted from fetal calves.
 This product supplies cells with nutrients and stimulating growth factors, but is unsustainable and resource-heavy to produce, with large batch-to-batch variation.
 Cultured meat companies have been putting significant resources into alternative growth media.

 After the creation of the cell lines, efforts to remove serum from the growth media are key to the advancement of cellular agriculture as fetal bovine serum has been the target of most criticisms of cellular agriculture and cultured meat production.
 It is likely that two different media formulations will be required for each cell type: a proliferation media, for growth, and a differentiation media, for maturation.